 Through architecture, Cardillo explores the anthropological meanings that each colour or material contains.
 He capers with light and cavorts with shadow before introducing them to his created volumes.
 “If light is the raw material of architecture, when light encounters a solid material changing its nature and form, it reverberates on other surfaces in a game of divisions until it decays into darkness”, claims the discerning designer.
 Antonino Cardillo is not the customary architect; he is a builder of visions, of exceptional experiences, and transcendental moments.

-Antonino Cardillo, House of Dust, Rome, 2013.
+Antonino Cardillo at the House of Dust, Rome, 2013.
 Photography: Marco Ponzianelli

 - Mrinalini Ghadiok, ‘Elemental’ (pdf), Mondo*Arc India, no. 15, New Delhi, July 2017, pp. 6, 10, 50‑63.